jgcarpenter dot com

 • What data is collected when AI engages in emotionally intimate interactions, and how is it used?

-These are some of the urgent questions driving my own work, and I’m excited to contribute to this important conversation about the future of human-AI relationships.
+These are some of the urgent questions driving my work, and I’m excited to contribute to this important conversation about the future of human-AI relationships.

 Someone on Bluesky had the very good idea that researchers and science communicators should make a Spotify list of some of our interviews in case anyone wants to dive deeper into our work, so here's a link to a new list of my own.